The following Q&A session was held between Market Dojo and Brian McAndrews, Chief Store Development Officer at Grocery Outlet.

 One of the initial tests was on a generator installation package for our stores.
 We were experiencing limited preventive blackouts from our utility providers in California as they upgraded overall power grid engineering.
 We went to market, not only on the acquisition of the equipment, but also the engineering designs and the installations themselves.
 Across the board we found that we were able to obtain very advantageous pricing and a lot more flexibility in which vendors we were leveraging.
 The results of that, from a price standpoint, fell in line with expectations, yet the flexibility exceeded expectations.

 Another project we applied it to was benchmarking against our existing installation of LED lighting across our store portfolio, both with new stores and retrofitting existing stores.
 We have had a history with certain vendors and we knew what our baseline pricing was.
-By taking it out to market via Market Dojo, inviting a much larger group of vendors and really putting competitive pressure on them, we were able to dramatically lower our pricing, including with the established vendor.
+By taking it out to market via Sourcing Dojo, inviting a much larger group of vendors and really putting competitive pressure on them, we were able to dramatically lower our pricing, including with the established vendor.

-One of the advantages of using Market Dojo is the transparency, as well as the ready ability to compare vendor offerings clearly.
+One of the advantages of using Sourcing Dojo is the transparency, as well as the ready ability to compare vendor offerings clearly.
 Quite often the discipline is focused on driving down the pricing with an existing vendor.
 This is a very open platform that gathers a lot of information and puts the existing vendor under a great deal more pressure.
 We came away from the process feeling we’d left no stone unturned and ended up with a much better outcome than we otherwise would have if we’d simply focused on the existing vendor and maybe a couple of alternatives.
 We really were able to go out and assess the whole market of appropriate vendors.

 How would you rate the service and the solution that Market Dojo provided?